Guiding Principles

 Clause 35 — No Secret Courts or Secret Evidence

 Secret courts and secret evidence against citizens are forbidden.
+All trials shall be public and all evidence subject to scrutiny by both defence and jury.

 Clause 36 — Ban on Slavery, Torture, Cruel Punishment